We are pleased to be working in partnership with the following schools (use the dropdown menu to be taken to their biography):

 As a bi-lateral school, Ashlawn is the perfect blend of tradition and innovation.
 We are a forward-thinking and exciting centre of learning with excellent results and our young people are proud to belong to a school which offers the range of opportunities that our unique curriculum affords.
 Our record of success is reflected in our A level and GCSE results and we are committed to providing the highest standards of provision.
 In 2013 we were delighted when Ofsted recognised the school as outstanding in every category and shortly afterwards we were designated a National Teaching School with responsibility for teacher training and supporting other schools in our region.
 This success is testimony to the aspirations and efforts of our community - our students, their families and our staff.

-We have been utilising the GL suite effectively since 2015 and are delighted to now be a GL Centre of Excellence.
+We have been utilising the GL Assessment suite effectively since 2015 and are delighted to now be a Centre of Assessment Excellence.
 Using the CDS package has enabled us to track children’s progress and attainment across the school and our teachers are able to carefully use the individual and group reports to support their planning and teaching.
-Being able to compare our children’s performance with a national benchmark has been very useful, particularly in non- statutory assessment year groups.
+Being able to compare our children’s performance with a national benchmark has been very useful, particularly in non-statutory assessment year groups.

-The Trust has implemented the GL suite of digital assessments to identify and track children’s aptitudes, attitudes, achievements and progress from R to Year 6 since 2014.
-As an assessment centre of excellence, the school works closely with GL, trialling new products, supporting and training other schools with their assessment procedures and maximising the benefit within its own classrooms.
+The Trust has implemented the GL Assessment suite of digital assessments to identify and track children’s aptitudes, attitudes, achievements and progress from R to Year 6 since 2014.
+As a Centre of Assessment Excellence, the school works closely with GL Assessment, trialling new products, supporting and training other schools with their assessment procedures and maximising the benefit within its own classrooms.

 The curriculum offered at BCPS is as broad and modern as it is deep and traditional.
 The school uses accurate assessment data to ensure both progress and achievement, whilst teaching of a wide variety of subjects, from Latin to media in the school’s own TV studio, and still delivering a rich creative arts experience, and sports including sailing, golf and cycling.